Jinghan987/DSA4262-Project-2/README.md

 # DSA4262-Project-2
-*The following showcases 2 sets of instructions - 1 set of instruction showing how to train a model and use that model to predict the probabilities for test data, while the other set showing how to use a model (gradientboostingclassifier.sav) for prediction.* For my coursemates, please follow **I. Prediction using model**
+*The following showcases 2 sets of instructions - 1 set of instruction showing how to train a model and use that model to predict the probability that the DRACH sites in the test data are m6A positive, while the other set showing how to use a model (gradientboostingclassifier.sav) for prediction.* For my coursemates, please follow **I. Prediction using model**

 **I. Prediction using model**
 <p>